 Jill Savage is the latest family member to run the tea rooms since the 1950s and brings a warm character to this award-winning tea room.

-Listed time and again as one of the best tea rooms in the country, in publications ranging from the Telegraph to Country Living Magazine, you can rightly expect fantastic food and fantastic tea!
+Listed time and again as one of the best tea rooms in the country, in publications ranging from the Telegraph to Country Living Magazine (and now Pocket Wanderings!), you can rightly expect fantastic food and fantastic tea!

-With a focus on locally-sourced food (including good and proper Cornish pasties using the farm’s own beef and lamb), you must make time for afternoon tea here.
+With a focus on locally-sourced food (including good and proper Cornish pasties using the farm’s own beef and lamb), I would really recommend making time for afternoon tea here.

 9. Duchy of Cornwall Nursery, Lostwithiel